AhmedNMahran/Incident-Management-App/README.md

 *   **Image Attachments:** Add images to incidents.
 *   **Modern UI:** Enjoy a clean, intuitive, and visually appealing user interface built with Jetpack Compose.
 * **Statistics**: Display an overview of the incidents using a Pie Chart.
+*   **Tracking using Google Maps:** Implement a feature to track the location of incidents on a map using Google Maps integration.
+*   **Unit Tests:** Add comprehensive unit tests to improve code reliability and maintainability.

 ## 🚧 Upcoming Features (TODOs)

 These features are planned for future development:

-*   **Tracking using Google Maps:** Implement a feature to track the location of incidents on a map using Google Maps integration.
-*   **Unit Tests:** Add comprehensive unit tests to improve code reliability and maintainability.
 *   **Comprehensive Documentation:** Enhance the code documentation to provide better clarity and guidance for developers.
 * **User Authentication**: Implement a login system to secure the application.
-* **Push Notifications**: Send push notifications to keep users updated about the status of their incidents.
+* **Attachment Preview**: In the future we should show the attached images of the incident, but now it's out of scope.
+* The Project is currently built on Postman mocked data

 ## 🛠️ Tech Stack